The 2020 MPI virtual launch event

 The COVID-19 pandemic is a stark reminder that we need to look beyond income to tackle poverty in all its forms.

-New York – New figures released today show that before the COVID-19 pandemic hit, progress was being made in tackling multidimensional poverty, according to the global Multidimensional Poverty Index (MPI), a measure that looks beyond income to include access to safe water, education, electricity, food and six other indicators.
+New York, 16 July 2020 – New figures released yesterday show that before the COVID-19 pandemic hit, progress was being made in tackling multidimensional poverty, according to the global Multidimensional Poverty Index (MPI), a measure that looks beyond income to include access to safe water, education, electricity, food and six other indicators.
 Now that progress is at risk.

 The data, released by the United Nations Development Programme (UNDP) and the Oxford Poverty and Human Development Initiative (OPHI), shows that 65 out of 75 countries studied significantly reduced their multidimensional poverty levels between 2000 and 2019.

 Sierra Leone made the fastest progress in reducing their global MPI value.
-It is one of seven Sub-Saharan African countries in the top ten fastest-moving countries, alongside Côte D’Ivoire, Guinea, Liberia, Mauritania, Rwanda and Sao Tome and Principe.
+It is one of seven SubSaharan African countries in the top ten fastest-moving countries, alongside Côte D’Ivoire, Guinea, Liberia, Mauritania, Rwanda, Sao Tome and Principe.

 India saw the most people moving out of multidimensional poverty – some 270 million people between 2005/6 and 2015/16.
 70 million people in China left multidimensional poverty between 2010 and 2014.
 In Bangladesh, numbers declined by 19 million between 2014 and 2019.

 “COVID-19 is having a profound impact on the development landscape.
 But this data - from before the pandemic - is a message of hope.
 Past success stories on how to tackle the many ways people experience poverty in their daily lives, can show how to build back better and improve the lives of millions,” says Sabina Alkire, Director of OPHI at the University of Oxford